zhenxingyan/front-end-learning/README.md

 # front-end-learning
-Some notes on front-end learning
+Some notes on front-end learning.
+From book **Modular JS Practical ES6**